Arusha National Park Ride

 4 - 6 hours in the saddle a day

-Caters for fit intermediate riders only.
+Caters for fit experienced riders only.

 Each horse riding safari is led by qualified and professionally trained guides, always pushing for a new and exhilarating adventure.